Tools for Grantees

 Wholey, Joseph, Harry Hatry, and Kathryn Newcomer.
 Handbook of Practical Program Evaluation, Third Edition.
 Jossey-Bass, 2010.
 A practical book covering a number of specific evaluation topics.

 United Way of America, “Measuring Program Outcomes: A Practical Approach,” 1996.
-Available at http://www.unitedwaystore.com/product/measuring_program_outcomes_a_practical_approach/program_film, accessed January 27, 2012.
-Can be ordered at the above website.
+Available at https://nyshealthfoundation.org/wp-content/uploads/2019/02/Meausing-Program-Outcomes_-A-Practical-Approach.pdf, accessed January 27, 2012.
 Good primer on outcome evaluation, with a wealth of tools.

 Weiss, Carol H. Evaluation: Methods for Studying Programs & Policies, Second Edition.
 New Jersey: Prentice Hall Inc., 1998.
 An excellent and very concise evaluation textbook covering the entire range of evaluation activities.